 Now if you still want to know what 3rd party integrations are useful, let us go over some of the most crucial ones for a complete online fashion store.

-These tools will take your store from a newbie online store to fully professional.
+These tools will take your store from a newbie online store to a fully professional one.
 If you are unsure of what tools you want to add to your store, take a look at some of your favorite online fashion stores and take note of what they seem to use to improve their conversion rate overall.

 A few examples of tools that may be useful to your online fashion store:

-The email list can be built through pop-ups which ask visitors to leave their email.
+The email list can be built through pop-ups that ask visitors to leave their email.
 One incentive can be to receive newsletters and updates about new arrivals.

 Having an email marketing tool allows you to create email sequences.
 For example, a welcome email followed by a special limited offer followed by an even better offer.
 The tool will also help you track how many opens and click-throughs you get.

 A lot of people will not buy right away.
 Not every visitor plans to make a purchase.
 They might just be curious.
 Or they may have visited your online fashion store out of true interest, but are not yet convinced.
-Since it’s completely free, they choose sign up to receive emails from you and through these emails, they warm up to your brand and eventually makes a purchase.
+Since it’s completely free, they choose to sign up to receive emails from you, and through these emails, they warm up to your brand and eventually make a purchase.